tripl-ai/arc/docs-src/content/tutorial/index.md

 ## Data Load Validation

-The `TypingTransformation` adds an addition field to each row called `_errors` which holds an `array` of data conversion failures - if any exist - so that each row can be parsed and multiple issues collected.
+The `TypingTransformation` adds an addition field to each row called `_errors` which holds an `array` of data conversion failures - if any exist - so that each row can be parsed entirely and multiple issues collected.
 If a data conversion issue exists then the field `name` and a human readable message will be pushed into that array and the value will be set to `null` for that field:

 For example: